kingparra/hpfp/01_-_all_you_need_is_lambda/notes.rst

 1.7 Evaluation is simplification
 --------------------------------
+* A **redex**, or reducible expression, refers to sub-terms that can be reduced by one of the reduction rules.
+* The expression to which a redex reduces is called a **reduct**.
 * There are multiple normal forms in the lambda calculus.
 * Beta normal form is when you cannot beta reduce (apply lambdas to arguments) the terms any further.
 * This corresponds to a fully evaluated expression, or in programming, a fully executed program.

+.. order of evaluation:
+..
+.. * full beta reduction,
+.. * applicative order (call-by-value)
+..
+..   * left to right
+..   * fully evaluate arguments before function execution instance is created ..
+.. * normal order
+..
+..   * the leftmost outermost redex is always
+..     reduced first
+..
+.. * call by name
+..
+..   * evaluates arguments as needed
+..
+.. * call by need
+..
+..   * evaluate arguments as needed and store
+..     for subsequent usages
+..   * implemented in haskell

 1.8 Combinators
 ---------------
 * A combinator is a lambda term with no free variables.
-These expressions serve only to combine the arguments they're given.
+Combinators serve only to combine the arguments they're given.
 * If a parameter exists, but is not used in the body, it may still be a combinator.
+* Combinators are closed expressions.

 1.9 Divergence